Dr John Davies

 Since 2012 John has been editor of The Innes Review: The Journal of Scottish Catholic History and sits on the council of the Scottish Catholic Historical Association.
-Since 2015 he has been a council member of the Scottish History Society (the leading publisher of original sources relating to the history of Scotland).
+From 2015 to 2019 he served on the council of the Scottish History Society (the leading publisher of original sources relating to the history of Scotland).

-Outside the University, John is Convener of the Liturgy Committee of the Scottish Episcopal Church as well as of the Development Team for Worship and Liturgy in the Diocese of Glasgow and Galloway; he is a member of the Joint Liturgical Group of Great Britain; he sits on the Faith and Order Board of the Scottish Episcopal Church and is part of the Anglican Four Nations Liturgy Group, the Four Nations Faith and Order Consultation, and the International Anglican Liturgical Consultation.
+Outside the University, John is Convener of the Liturgy Committee of the Scottish Episcopal Church as well as of the Development Team for Worship and Liturgy in the Diocese of Glasgow and Galloway; he is a member of the Joint Liturgical Group of Great Britain; he sits on the Faith and Order Board of the Scottish Episcopal Church and is part of the Anglican Four Nations Liturgy Group, and the International Anglican Liturgical Consultation.